-If we were to have written a ‘collaboration and the future of workplace’ article a mere six months ago, we probably would have started with something like this:
+If we were to have written a ‘collaboration and how the workplace will operate after covid19 article a mere six months ago, we probably would have started with something like this:

 The rise of new and emerging workplace technologies over the last few years has not only changed the way we work but also the way the workplace looks and operates.
 Zoom meetings, Slack channels, Microsoft Teams and the never ending array of other remote working platforms and tools have allowed us to work together, without physically being together.
 It’s a trend that is growing…

 But now, in a post-COVID 19 era, the conversation is no longer about faster internet speeds accelerating mobile working trends or the launch of 5G enabling high-quality video connections.
 No, with 91% of Asia Pacific teams implementing ‘work from home’ arrangements since the COVID 19 outbreak, the conversation has moved on to HOW we can work most effectively and collaborate successfully in this new age.
 Technology is no longer the driver of the future of work, it’s the enabler.

 Although collaboration enabling technology isn’t new, there is a lingering association between physical proximity and collaboration.
 And while this association is partially valid, collaboration is a lot more than being in the same room – opportunely, our new ‘normal’ is shaping up to include a lot less of this.

 Given effective collaboration is a booster of employee satisfaction and happiness, we’re looking forward to a future where collaboration is a seamless experience for everyone involved.
 Let’s explore the challenges we’re facing and what the future has in store for collaboration in the workplace.

 Out with the old (style of collaboration), in with the new